Environmental Science 102

 Missed labs must be completed within one week of the date of the assigned lab.
 For example, if you miss Lab #2, it must be complete prior to Lab #3.
 Labs completed before the following week's lab will receive full credit for that lab.
 No credit will be given for labs completed after the one week grace period.
 However, it is to your advantage to complete all labs, even late labs, as you will be tested over the material on the lab practical.
 You are responsible for making arrangements to make up a lab.

 The only materials that you will need to bring are your lab manual, and writing utensils.
 USE A PENCIL to complete each assignment.
 Errors will be made and are easier to correct in pencil than in pen.
-The lab manual, and textbook should be brought to lab.
-A calculator with trigonometric (sin, cos, tan) functions is recommended.
+The lab manual should be brought to lab as well.
+A calculator is recommended and necessary for the completion of some lab assignments.
 All other materials will be provided.

 Working on Lab Assignments

 Do your own work.
 You may work in groups or alone but you alone are responsible for knowing the material.
 Students often fail the lab portion of the course because they let someone else do the work.
 You will be tested as an individual on your knowledge and skills during the lab practical - you will not be tested as a group.
 Do your own work.

 Lab assignments will be evaluated prior to the student being dismissed from lab.

 The instructor and student will go over the lab assignment together to check for errors and make corrections.
 Upon completion the lab will contain all the correct answers.
 The student will only receive credit for the lab once the instructor and student have gone over the lab assignment.